-Grades 10, 11, 12 1 year 1 credit Automotive Technology is focused on preparing students to possess an understanding of automotive systems and repair shop procedures.
+Grades 10, 11, 12 1 year Automotive Technology is focused on preparing students to possess an understanding of automotive systems and repair shop procedures.
 Students will learn about shop safety and the proper use of tools and equipment.
 Students will study automotive suspension and steering, brakes, powertrain, electrical and computer controlled systems found on today's automobiles and light trucks.
 They will obtain the knowledge and hands on skills needed to successfully diagnose, service, and repair all types of vehicles.
+College credit may be received upon successful completion and co-registration with CGCC for four college credits.
 Prerequisites: Transportation Systems or approval of the Teacher.